ivalentinee/random-image-generator/README.md

 # Random image generator

 Simple script to generate sample images.
+It draws colored circles with text "Test image #N".

 Images are hardcoded to 1920x1080 resolution.